jeedy20/Single-vendor-ecommerce-system/README.md

 <html>
    <body>
       <h2>Single vendor ecommerce system.</h2>
-      <p> This is a complete single vendor ecommerce system for large and small scale business owners and can be purchased
-         for educational purposes.
+      <p> Introducing our cutting-edge single vendor ecommerce solution, crafted with Flutter technology,
+         seamlessly
+         integrating web and mobile applications for a dynamic user experience.
+Our comprehensive system comprises a user-friendly web app, a versatile mobile app, an intuitive admin panel, and a streamlined rider app, catering to every aspect of your ecommerce needs.
       <h2>App features</h2>
       <ul>
          <li> System contains a User app and web app, Rider app and Admin web app. </li>